Apple's new Journal app has arrived. Here's how to use it on your iPhone, and what you can do with it.

 As it stands, the Journal app is fairly basic, omitting many features found in third-party journaling apps.
 That said, Apple's approach is clean, minimalistic, and a good jumping-off point for the iPhone maker.

-The Journal app is only available to those running the iOS 17.2 beta.
-It will become widely available with the launch of iOS 17.2, which should occur sometime in December.
+The Journal app is only available to those running the iOS 17.2.

 First launch of the Journal app